Equicord/Equimic/README.md

 > [!WARNING]
 > This project is not intended for standalone usage.
 You need a modified discord client that makes use of this.
+> This is a screw around find out fork of venmic with additional fixes it working is not a guarantee

 ## 📖 Usage